 We have no inkling as to why the Dharlu was dominant when merged with the Flash and Hawkman.
 So I didn’t attempt to model it.
 Much like her retaining a “dose” of Superspeed, I’d consider it more of a plot device that’s unlikely to be replicated.

 The Vulnerability to Sonics is amusing.
 It’s Black Canary who delivers the most effective pre-discovery-of-cold-vulnerability attack, but nobody cares.
-As soon as Superman discovers the vulnerability to cold, everybody considers it *the* solution. 😺
+Yet as soon as Superman discovers the vulnerability to cold, everybody considers it *the* solution. 😺

 Team-up, team down